comfy/comfortable-mexican-sofa/README.md

 Default username and password is 'username' and 'password'.
 You probably want to change it right away.
 Admin credentials (among other things) can be found and changed in the cms initializer: [/config/initializers/comfortable\_mexican\_sofa.rb](https://github.com/twg/comfortable-mexican-sofa/blob/master/config/initializers/comfortable_mexican_sofa.rb)

 Before creating pages and populating them with content we need to create a layout.
-Layout is the template of your pages.
-It defines some reusable content (like header and footer, for example) and places where the content goes.
+A layout is the template of your pages; it defines some reusable content (like header and footer, for example) and places where the content goes.
 A very simple layout can look like this:

     <html>
       <body>